 Communication is important in all aspects of life.
 However, the choice of words, tone, and body language are interpreted differently by each individual.
 The key to communication is situational awareness and understanding your audience.

 Unfortunately, people are going to interpret things how they want to interpret them.
-The best thing you can do is to be consistent.
+The best thing you can do is to do your best, especially when articulating important information in the healthcare profession.
+Keep your communication centered on the patient.

-4. Understand that a manager/director isn’t necessarily a leader.
+4. Understand that a manager isn’t necessarily a leader.

 Your boss might be contributing to your burnout.
 But your boss could also decrease your feelings of burnout.
 Which one of the following sounds like yours?

-A manager tries to take credit for your work.
+A manager may try to take credit for your work.
 He/she constantly leaves you wondering, “Did you actually do anything?”
 He/she tries to tell you how to do your job and threatens your career trajectory.
 His/her words are not supported by actions.

 If you’re a boss, then it may be wise to take a step back once in a while and evaluate the big picture.
 Has there been an increase in turnover lately?
 Are your employees complaining of (or look like they’re suffering from) burnout?
 Are the expectations reasonable given what your employees have to work with?
 Are their voices being listened to or just heard?
 Increasing productivity doesn’t always require a monetary investment.